jake-87/blog/content/blog/on-zig.md

 Zig's casting is a bit cumbersome.
 To cast a float to a specific int width, for example, must be done with `@as(i32, @intFromFloat(flt))`.
 Bit of a mouthful.
 Inference can help here (For example if a variable is already known to be a `i32`, the outer cast is not needed), but I would think that with Zig's comptime abilities, this could be made a bit nicer.

-Float to int casting additional can invoke undefined behavior if the float is outside the integer's range.
+Float to int casting additionally can invoke undefined behavior if the float is outside the integer's range.
 I personally prefer truncating semantics, with perhaps a specialized method for UB semantics.
 That's more of a personal preference though.

 ## Semantics